 Like other Docker projects, Docker Swarm follows the “swap, plug, and play” principle.
-As initial development settles, an API will develop to enable pluggable backends.
+As initial development settles, an API develops to enable pluggable backends.
 This means you can swap out the scheduling backend Docker Swarm uses out-of-the-box with a backend you prefer.
 Swarm’s swappable design provides a smooth out-of-box experience for most use cases, and allows large-scale production deployments to swap for more powerful backends, like Mesos.

 Understand Swarm cluster creation

-The first step to creating a Swarm cluster on your network is to pull the Docker Swarm image.
-Then, using Docker, you configure the Swarm manager and all the nodes to run Docker Swarm.
+The first step to creating a swarm cluster on your network is to pull the Docker Swarm image.
+Then, using Docker, you configure the swarm manager and all the nodes to run Docker Swarm.
 This method requires that you:

-- open a TCP port on each node for communication with the Swarm manager
+- open a TCP port on each node for communication with the swarm manager

 - install Docker on each node

 - create and manage TLS certificates to secure your cluster

 As a starting point, the manual method is best suited for experienced